jfsamper/glicko-db/FUTURE_FEATURES.md

 The login rate-limit settings, typed OpenGotha payload, explicit tournament-delete modal, per-account timezone preferences, account profile/recovery, date-bounded reporting, and PDF reporting were completed and are no longer part of the remaining backlog.
 The next recommended sequence is:

-1. Add hidden/unpublished tournament visibility.
-2. Add player activation/status management if operationally needed.
-3. Add named seasons if the reporting workflow requires them.
+1. Add named seasons if the reporting workflow requires them.
-4. Add scheduled backups with retention and restore verification.
+2. Add scheduled backups with retention and restore verification.
-5. Add result moderation only if the tournament workflow requires it.
+3. Add result moderation only if the tournament workflow requires it.
-6. Consider replay observability and tournament preflight after the core workflows are settled.
+4. Consider replay observability and tournament preflight after the core workflows are settled.

 ## Documentation rules